Seed dispersal: Consequences

 Seed dispersal has many consequences for the ecology and evolution of plants.
 Dispersal is necessary for species migrations, and in recent times dispersal ability is an important factor in whether or not a species transported to a new habitat by humans will become an invasive species.
 Dispersal is also predicted to play a major role in the origin and maintenance of species diversity.
-For example, myrmecochory increased the rate of diversification more than twofold in plant groups in which it has evolved because myrmecochorous lineages contain more than twice as many species as their non-myrmecochorous sister groups.
+For example, myrmecochory increased the rate of diversification more than twofold in plant groups in which it has evolved, because myrmecochorous lineages contain more than twice as many species as their non-myrmecochorous sister groups.
 Dispersal of seeds away from the parent organism has a central role in two major theories for how biodiversity is maintained in natural ecosystems, the Janzen-Connell hypothesis and recruitment limitation.
 Seed dispersal is essential in allowing forest migration of flowering plants.
 It can be influenced by the production of different fruit morphs in plants, a phenomenon known as heterocarpy.
-These fruit morphs are different in size and shape and have different dispersal ranges, which allows seeds to be dispersed for varying distances and adapt to different environments.
+These fruit morphs are different in size and shape and have different dispersal ranges, which allows seeds to be dispersed over varying distances and adapt to different environments.
+The distances of the dispersal also affect the kernel of the seed.
+The lowest distances of seed dispersal were found in wetlands, whereas the longest were in dry landscapes.

-In addition, the speed and direction of wind are highly influential in the dispersal process and in turn the deposition patterns of floating seeds in the stagnant water bodies.
+In addition, the speed and direction of wind are highly influential in the dispersal process and in turn the deposition patterns of floating seeds in stagnant water bodies.
 The transportation of seeds is led by the wind direction.
-This effects colonization situated on the banks of a river or to wetlands adjacent to streams relative to the distinct wind directions.
+This affects colonization when it is situated on the banks of a river, or to wetlands adjacent to streams relative to the given wind directions.
 The wind dispersal process can also affect connections between water bodies.
-Essentially, wind plays a larger role in the dispersal of waterborne seeds in a short period of time, days and seasons, but the ecological process allows the process to become balanced throughout a time period of several years.
-The time period of which the dispersal occurs is essential when considering the consequences of wind on the ecological process.
+Essentially, wind plays a larger role in the dispersal of waterborne seeds in a short period of time, days and seasons, but the ecological process allows the phenomenon to become balanced throughout a time period of several years.
+The time period over which the dispersal occurs is essential when considering the consequences of wind on the ecological process.